GitbookIO/gitbook/docs/templating/README.md

 ##### for

-`for` iterates over arrays and dictionaries.
+`for` iterates over arrays and dictionaries:

 ```twig
 # Chapters about GitBook